ragpark/educational-kyc/readme.md

 - Use Messages section for queries
 - Keep contact details updated

+### Digital Credential System & QR Code Verification
+How the Credential System Works
+Upon successful centre application approval, organisations receive a digital credential with a unique QR code.
+This credential serves as a gatekeeper for the qualification approval process:
+🎫 Digital Credential Features

+Unique QR Code - Required for all qualification applications Verification Gateway - Fast-tracks approved centres through qualification approvals Performance Tracking - Links to your centre's delivery track record Revocable Status - Can be suspended or revoked for compliance issues

+🔒 Safeguarding the Qualification Process
+The QR code requirement ensures that:

+Only verified centres can apply for qualification approvals Fast-track processing for centres with good standing Protection against bad actors - Centres with poor track records cannot proceed Quality assurance - Maintains standards across the education sector

+⚠️ Credential Revocation
+QR codes may be revoked for:

+Poor delivery performance or student outcomes Compliance violations or regulatory breaches
+Failed quality audits or inspections
+Unresolved complaints or safeguarding issues
+Failure to maintain required documentation or insurance

+Important: Once revoked, a centre must undergo a full re-verification process and address all identified issues before a new credential can be issued.

 ## What Happens After Approval?

 Upon successful verification, you receive: